markjfisher/fujinet-config-ng/testing/bdd-testing/README.md

 ## Running tests

-Open a terminal and cd into the bdd-testing directory, and run following:
+Open a terminal, and cd into the bdd-testing directory, and run following:

 ```shell
 ./gradlew runFeatures